 20. Clickbait Headlines

-The only goal of clickbait headlines is to generate as many clicks as possible, by using some sort of cliffhanger or giving users just a little bit of context.
-Although a clickbait headline might technically get more clicks, they are associated with low-quality ads due to its negative connotations over the years.
+The only goal of clickbait headlines is to generate as many clicks as possible by using some cliffhanger or giving users just a little bit of context.
+Although a clickbait headline might technically get more clicks, they are associated with low-quality ads due to their negative connotations over the years.

 The majority of clickbait headlines make a strong emotional appeal to entice readers to click and share them, and occasionally they don’t correspond to the material that actually follows.
 They often promise or exclaim something that isn’t true or can’t actually be achieved.

 While these headlines might seem like a good option, many experts and professionals suggest never using them because they can hurt the brand’s reputation and push users to never engage with the ads again.